matiaslindgren/JuiceSimulator/README.md

 * antiglue and superglue reacts with each other and on contact, both dissolve quickly into a mixture with very low viscosity that evaporates quickly

+TODO
+====
+1. Create level with horizontal pipe
+2. Add fluid moving inside the pipe
+3. Create counter for counting what percentage of the fluid particles initialized at the start reaches the other side
+4. Test counter with leak